Social & Global Ministries

 Libro de Recursos

-2023 CHRISTMAS FAMILY SHARING– Tis the Season!
-Our Christmas Family Sharing ministry started Nov.
-5. Grace continues to support the Family Health Partnership Clinic (FHPC), Turning Point, and ELCA Good Gifts.
-Which in turn helps to meet the needs in our local community as well as our global community.
-Visit the Giving Tree in the narthex no later than Dec.
-3. This year we are offering several different ways to help support our ministry partners:
+2024 CHRISTMAS FAMILY SHARING– Grace looks forward to organizing Our Christmas Family Sharing ministry in November 2024 to support the Family Health Partnership Clinic (FHPC), Turning Point, and ELCA Good Gifts.
+This in turn helps to meet the needs of our local community as well as our global community.
+We typically offer several different ways to help support our ministry partners, which usually include:

-Family Health Partnership Clinic: The Giving Tree will have ornaments with Walmart gift cards to help a family in need.
+Family Health Partnership Clinic: The Giving Tree usually has ornaments with Walmart gift cards to help a family/families in need.

-Turning Point: Ornaments on the Giving Tree for Turning Point will stock their “Holiday Toy Shop,” which they offer free of charge to their clients.
-Gifts needed include toys, games, arts and crafts, and gift cards.
+Turning Point: Ornaments on the Giving Tree for Turning Point typically will stock its “Holiday Toy Shop,” which Turning Point offers free of charge to its clients.
+Gifts needed will be reflected here usually

 ELCA Good Gifts: Ornaments on the Giving Tree for ELCA Good Gifts will also have envelopes attached.
-You can choose from a wide variety of items – from chicks, to goats, to school uniforms – to help support people in need around the world.
-You can indicate on the envelope what item you would like to sponsor, and after we have collected all the envelopes, we will place an order with ELCA Good Gifts.
-You can also order online at ELCA.org/goodgifts.
-Thank you for your ongoing support of the Christmas Family Sharing program – no matter what it looks like!
-If you have any questions, stop by the table, or feel free to contact Mary Beth Martin-Bellavia (815-338-5194 or mbmartinbellavia@gmail.com).
+You can choose from a wide variety of items – from chicks to goats, to school uniforms – to help support people in need around the world.
+You can indicate on the envelope what item you would like to sponsor, and after the ministry has collected all the envelopes, it will place an order with ELCA Good Gifts.
+Once the program is up and running in November 2024, you can also order online at ELCA.org/goodgifts.

 MEALS ON WHEELS– Meals on Wheels is a service delivering meals to those who cannot cook for themselves.
 They deliver between 10:45 am and Noon.
 Meals are picked up at Centegra Woodstock and delivered in the area.
 Meals on Wheels is in need of a team of two people on Mondays every five weeks.
 They are also in need of 1 driver with a car to partner with an existing volunteer on Thursdays.
 They really need you.
 If you can help with this ministry please call Jeannie May 815-943-4849.